brandly/Snapchat.js/README.md

 ![Snapchat.js](http://i.imgur.com/RkwlgUX.jpg)

-Add Snapchat.js to your page, and you'll be able to scribble all over it.
+Add Snapchat.js to your page and scribble all over it.

 ### bookmarklet